eladkarako/WordPress-Plugins/raw_html_processing_for_php_developers/README.txt

 the name of the plugin is 'Raw HTML Processing For PHP Developers' because you have a very easy, very clean access to the end-point of the HTML buffer, and as a developer you may add remove or modify - the HTML string, and returning the result.

-No WordPress-API knowledge is required, you can do basic or advanced string-manipulation, and look around the HTML modifying it in a much lower level then provided by WordPress.
+No WordPress-API knowledge is required, you can do basic or advanced string-manipulation, and look around the HTML modifying it in a much lower level than provided by WordPress.

 *   removing tags.
 *   modify information above the head, html or after the body tag end (essentially everywhere).